 At the top of the list, is being able to change your mindset and accepting of whatever is to come.
 It's normal to feel somewhat anxious, but what a shame it would be if it prevented you from enjoying the planning process.
 There are a few preventative measures you can take to keep those worrying thoughts at bay.
 First of all, you must believe in your heart that worrying is not going to help anything.
 At face value, it's easy to believe that worrying serves no purpose, but on a deeper level we somehow think that it does.
 You must be prepared to give up your belief that worrying serves a purpose.
 Thoughts that might run through your head are that you don't want to overlook anything, or be surprised.
 Of course you want to act responsibly and perhaps you believe that's what you're supposed to do, being that you are the bride.
 Without getting too deep into psychology 101, it is helpful to distinguish between solvable an unsolvable worries.
 Take a closer look to see if it's something that you can do something that you can prepare for, or something that is out of your control.
 And how likely is it that a problem will occur and is it a realistic concern?
 If it is solvable, start brainstorming.

-Other practical things you can do include one last call to each of your vendors to check in with them.
+Another practical thing you can do include one last call to each of your vendors to check in with them.
 Find out if they have everything they need and if not do your best to resolve it.
 I recommend doing this about two-4 weeks before the wedding so that you won't be under pressure at the last moment.
 Expect that in the last week you'll be busy with family and friends and won't want to be bothered.
 Expect also that you may end up with no choice and that too will be OK.

 Hiring someone to help you such as a month of coordinator gives a lot of brides and grooms an off a lot of relief.
 As the date begins to approach they have someone to turn to for support.
 The person makes the confirmation calls, organizes the timeline for the day and becomes a liaison between the venue and the vendors so all needs on both ends are met.
 Even if nothing were to go wrong, it's often helpful for brides and grooms to know that they have someone there, just in case.
 And the knowledge that that someone is there for just such emergencies puts people at ease.